-Ph.D., M.A., and M.S. applicants: Letters must be submitted by faculty members from your college or institution who are acquainted with your academic work.
-If you haven’t been a student for some time, check with your prospective field to see whether recommendations from those familiar with your professional performance might be acceptable.
+Ph.D., M.A., and M.S. applicants: Letters must be submitted by faculty members from your current or prior academic institution who are acquainted with your academic work.
+If you haven’t been a student for some time, check with your prospective field to see whether recommendations from someone familiar with your professional performance might be acceptable instead.

 Applicants for professional master’s degrees: Letters may be submitted by faculty members or those familiar with your professional performance.
 Contact your field for specific guidance.

 The Family Educational Rights and Privacy Act of 1974 allows you to review letters of recommendation submitted on your behalf after you enroll at Cornell University.
 You can waive your right to inspect your recommendations by checking “waive access” below each recommender’s address and before you submit the request.
 Waiving your right lets your recommenders know that you will not view their letters and lets the review committee know that your recommenders have provided their candid and truthful support.